-- Names (including any previous names), address and date of birth of child - Names and contact details of persons with whom the child normally lives - Names and contact details of all persons with parental responsibility (if different from above) - Emergency contact details (if different from above) - Details of any persons authorised to collect the child from school (if different from above) - Any relevant court orders in place including those which affect any person's access to the child (e.g. Residence Order, Contact Order, Care Order, Special Guardianship Order, Injunctions etc.) - If the child is or has been subject to a Child Protection Plan - Name and contact detail of key persons in other agencies, including GP - Any other factors which may impact on the safety and welfare of the child
+- names (including any previous names), address and date of birth of child - names and contact details of persons with whom the child normally lives - names and contact details of all persons with parental responsibility (if different from above) - emergency contact details (if different from above), ensuring that if the person(s) with parental responsibility is unable to collect this person, who could collect the child and keep them safe until either the person(s) with parental responsibility is available or a more suitable arrangement is made.
+The school encourages all parents and carers to provide more than one emergency contact, providing the school with additional options to make contact with a responsible adult when a child missing education is identified as a welfare and/or safeguarding concern - details of any persons authorised to collect the child from school (if different from above) - any relevant court orders in place including those which affect any person's access to the child (e.g. Residence Order, Contact Order, Care Order, Special Guardianship Order, Injunctions etc.) - if the child is or has been subject to a Child Protection Plan - name and contact detail of key persons in other agencies, including GP - any other factors which may impact on the safety and welfare of the child

-The school will collate, store and agree access to this information as per the data protection and freedom of information act.
+The school will collate, store and agree access to this information as per GDPR regulations

-K. Related School Safeguarding Policies
+M. Related School Safeguarding Policies